 Heart failure is a progressive disease that results in the heart being unable to pump enough blood and thereby supply oxygen to support other organs in the body.
 The American Heart Association estimates that 6.5 million adults in the United States age 20 and over are affected by heart failure and that number is expected to rise to 8.0 million adults by 2030.
 Source

-Volume overload is a major clinical problem and the leading cause of hospitalisations for patients suffering from heart failure.
-There are approximately 1 million people in the U.S. admitted annually to the hospital for heart failure, and 90% of these admissions are due to symptoms of volume overload.
+Fluid overload is a major clinical problem and the leading cause of hospitalisations for patients suffering from heart failure.
+There are approximately 1 million people in the U.S. admitted annually to hospital for heart failure, and 90% of these admissions are due to symptoms of fluid overload.
 Source

 In addition, 1 in 4 patients are readmitted within 30 days, and 1 in 2 patients are readmitted within 6 months from discharge.
 Source

 The cost of heart failure-related hospitalisations in the U.S. is estimated at $13 billion a year.
 Source

 Fluid overload is currently treated through the administration of diuretics, which frequently cause patients to develop kidney failure and an estimated 40% of heart failure patients experience diuretic resistance or intolerance.
 Source

 Once patients become resistant or intolerant to diuretics or begin to experience kidney failure, clinical alternatives are limited and have significant limitations.